shivamstgs18/omdb-movies/README.md

 # omdb-movies
-on clicking movie it automatically takes you down to description rather than creating whole page
+on clicking movie it automatically takes you down to the description rather than creating a whole new page